swarnajit81/PWA-Weather-App/README.md

 ## Introduction
 ![Demo](https://user-images.githubusercontent.com/81466617/116174831-d3475880-a72c-11eb-8d97-5727d72bca81.png)

 Progressive Web App provides a unique opportunity to deliver a web experience your users will love.
 Using the latest web features to bring native-like capabilities and reliability, Progressive Web Apps allow what we build to be installed by anyone, anywhere, on any device with a single codebase.
-This repo explores some Progressive Web App techniques to build a weather app using React.js , axios, lighthouse , and ServicreWorkers.
+This repo explores some Progressive Web App techniques to build a weather app using React.js , axios, lighthouse , and ServiceWorkers.

 ## Open Weather Map Api